BomberQLF/AdventOfJavascript2024/day9/README.md

 # 🎄 Day 9: Persist Form Data Across a Page Refresh

+# 🚫 Result

+Unfortunately, I did not manage to successfully complete the DAY 9 challenge.
+I encountered difficulties with using localStorage to retain the value in the input field after the user refreshed the page.
+I’ll revisit this challenge later when I have more time to work on it.

+However, I still managed to save the DATA from the FORM after the form was submitted.

 ## 📖 Description

 Today's challenge is to build a **form** that retains its data even after the user refreshes the page or navigates away and returns.
 This feature improves user experience by preventing data loss during accidental refreshes.